mitsuba-renderer/enoki/README.md

    implementations, and each variant can provide gradients via automatic differentiation if desired.

-3. **Custom data structures**: Enoki cann also vectorize custom data structures.
+3. **Custom data structures**.
+Enoki can also vectorize custom data structures.
 All the hard work (e.g. conversion to SoA format) is handled by the C++17 type system.

-4. **Function calls**: vectorized calls to functions in other compilation units (e.g. a dynamically loaded plugin) are possible.
+4. **Function calls**.
+Vectorized calls to functions in other compilation units (e.g. a dynamically loaded plugin) are possible.
 Enoki can even vectorize method or virtual method calls (e.g. ``instance->my_function(arg1, arg2, ...);`` when ``instance`` turns out to be an array containing many different instances).

-5. **Mathematical library**: Enoki includes an extensive mathematical support library with complex numbers, matrices, quaternions, and related operations (determinants, matrix, inversion, etc.).
+5. **Mathematical library**.
+Enoki includes an extensive mathematical support library with complex numbers, matrices, quaternions, and related operations (determinants, matrix, inversion, etc.).
 A set of transcendental and special functions supports real, complex, and quaternion-valued arguments in single